-- Assessments using chlorophyll-a concentrations shall be based on the most recent full calendar year of data (or years if there was insufficient data in the most recent year to make an assessment).
-If, however, older data indicated NS, the more recent data used to make a FS decision must meet the requirements in Table 3-20 and must include at least 2 samples collected at the same or more water quality limited sites and under similar conditions (i.e., wet weather, dry weather, season, etc.) as when the older exceedance occurred. - 2.
-In deciding which sample to use for a given sampling date at a station the first choice will be where depth zone is Composite, if no composite then where depth zone is Epilimnion, if no epilimnion then where depth zone is Upper.
-If the depth zone is not defined the sample must be collected at a depth of <= 4m and the average of those <=4 m samples will compared to the criteria. - 3.
-Exceedances of the water quality criteria (WQC) are defined as:
+- 1. Assessments using chlorophyll-a concentrations shall be based on the most current data.
+If, however, older data was used in a NS decision, the more recent data used to make a FS decision must meet the requirements in Table 3-20 and must include at least 2 samples collected at the same site(s) and under similar or more water quality limited conditions (i.e., wet weather, dry weather, season, etc.) as when the older exceedence occurred. - 2.
+In deciding which sample to use for a given sampling date at a station the first choice will be where depth zone is "Composite", if no "Composite" sample then where depth zone is

+"Epilimnion," if no Epilimnion sample then where depth zone is "Upper."
+If the depth zone is not defined the sample must be collected at a depth of $\leq$ 4m and the average of those $\leq$ 4 m samples will be compared to the criteria.

+3. Exceedences of the water quality criteria (WQC) are defined as:
-Freshwater: Chl-a > 15 ppb (NHDES, 2003)

-Tidal Waters: Chl-a > 20 ppb (NHDES, 2003)
+Freshwater: Chl-a $\geq$ 15 ppb (NHDES, 2003) Tidal Waters: Chl-a $\geq$ 20 ppb (NHDES, 2003)

-4. Exceedances of the Magnitude of Exceedance Threshold (MAGEX) for chlorophyll a are defined as:
+4. Exceedences of the Magnitude of Exceedence Threshold (MAGEX) for chlorophyll a are defined as:

-Freshwater: Chl-a > 30 ppb

-Tidal Waters: Chl-a ≥ 40 ppb
+Freshwater: Chl-a $\geq$ 30 ppb Tidal Waters: Chl-a $\geq$ 40 ppb

-- 5. As indicated in Table 3-20, to be FS, there must be sufficient data to make an assessment during the peak contact recreation season (May 24 to September 15). - 6.
-See section 3.1.24 for determining waters that should be placed in Category 5.
+5. As indicated in Table 3-20, to be FS, there must be sufficient data to make an assessment during the peak contact recreation season (May 24 to September 15).

+6. See section 3.1.24 for determining waters that should be placed in Category 5.

-Indicator 4: Nitrogen in Estuarine waters
+Indicator 4: Nitrogen in Estuarine Waters